lhqg/selinux_springboot/README.md

 /opt/springboot/service/ directory.
 The /opt/springboot/bin/springboot_service file name
 is also supported.

-### Running multiple Springboot appplications on the same host
+### Running multiple Springboot applications on the same host

 TO DO